Kapil-Pathak/E1-246-Natural-Language-Understanding-2019--Assignment1/README.md

 These embeddings have been uploaded to google drive https://drive.google.com/drive/folders/1nN0vDfkjhC6n7R8NJ-kMR2GnTSFhE9It?usp=sharing with access to sawankumar@iisc.ac.in

-To run the code, type "python A1_w4.py" or "python_w5.py" in command line
+To run the code, type "python A1_w4.py" or "python A1_w5.py" in command line

 Word Similarity Task can be done by ipython notebook "Simlex Scores.ipynb" while sequentially running the snippets